CesarCaramazana/SkinCancerDetection/README.md

 <h2>Description</h2>

-A patch-based preprocessing stage is implemented in order to reduce the size of the input images to (300x300), due to the memory limitations of Google Colab.
+A patch-based preprocessing stage is implemented in order to reduce the size of the input images to (300x300), motivated by the memory limitations of Google Colab.

 A comparison of different arquitectures is carried out.